Shame Therapy & Guilt Therapy

 When Shame and Guilt Feel Heavy

-Many high-achieving women seek shame therapy because guilt and self-criticism feel heavy in a way that is hard to explain.
+Many high-achieving, deeply feeling, highly sensitive (HSPs) people seek shame therapy because guilt and self-criticism feel heavy in a way that's hard to explain.

 You set a boundary, and something inside tightens.